iutools/iutools/doc/test-plan.md

   - Click on copy to clipboard and paste into a text editor
   - Copy text to text editor, and make sure that the selected spelling is the one that appears in the editor

+Check with and without _Include partial corrections_
+- Try it both ways
+  - Make sure that the partial correction is included or not
+  - Note: Even when _Include partial corrections_ is checked, SOME words may not have partial corrections.
+So if you click on a word and don't see one, try other words.

 ##Morpheme Search